-Here at PACHA, we source our buckwheat and flax seed grains locally from Minn-Dak Mills in North Dakota; 100% of our grains processed by Minn-Dak Growers can be traced to organic farms in the Midwest (many based in Montana!).
-Our other key ingredient, sunflower, is sourced primarily from European farms owned by Sunrise Growers.
+Here at PACHA, we source our over 90% of our buckwheat seeds directly from regenerative, organic farms in Minnesota, North Dakota, and South Dakota.
+We are working with these farmers as they implement more sustainable farming practices that build topsoil, reduce water use, and benefit pollinators and local ecosystems.
+We also contract a small amount of our buckwheat from Minn-Dak Mills in North Dakota; 100% of our grains processed by Minn-Dak Growers can be traced to organic farms in the Midwest (many based in Montana!).

 After receiving raw seeds from our sources, we begin a 3-day production process at PACHA’s facilities in Vista, California to make our sprouted bread.
-First, our buckwheat and sunflower seeds are soaked for 24 hours to begin the process of germination.
-We also incorporate apple cider vinegar during this step to enhance the removal of phytic acid (a substance normally found in typical bread varieties that limits bodily absorption of vitamins and minerals).
+First, our buckwheat seeds are soaked for 24 hours to begin the process of germination.
+This soaking process helps in the removal of phytic acid (a substance normally found in typical bread varieties that limits bodily absorption of vitamins and minerals).
 Next, we blend our sprouted seeds with Himalayan pink salt and other natural spices to create a mouthwatering range of PACHA bread flavors (check out our product collection here!)
 Then, we allow these batches to ferment for another 12 to 18 hours, so that the naturally-occurring wild yeast in our mixture can ferment the batter into a sourdough.
 Finally, we bake each loaf fresh!
 The final product: PACHA’s yummy gluten-free, certified organic, Paleo, AND vegan bread that nourishes your body and taste buds!

 How Long Does Sprouted Bread Last?

-Once ordered, PACHA bread is shipped frozen to your doorstep to ensure maximum freshness in 4 days or less from your shipping date.
-Once delivered, we recommend freezing or refrigerating your PACHA bread until you are ready to enjoy.
-PACHA sprouted bread products will last up to 2 weeks in your refrigerator, or up to 2 years unopened in the freezer!
+Once ordered, PACHA bread is shipped frozen to your doorstep to ensure maximum freshness in 3 days or less from your shipping date.
+Once delivered, we recommend freezing your PACHA bread until you are ready to enjoy.
+PACHA sprouted bread products will last up to a week in your refrigerator, or up to a year unopened in the freezer!
 Read more about our shelf life and sprouted bread care tips here.

 Why is Gluten-Free, Sprouted Bread Better?